CURV INVESTOR ALERT: Bronstein, Gewirtz And Grossman, LLC Announces An Investigation Into Torrid Holdings Inc. And Encourages Investors To Contact The...

-Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Torrid Holdings Inc. ("Torrid" or "the Company") (NYSE: CURV ).
-Investors who purchased Torrid securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/CURV .
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Oct.
+22, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Torrid Holdings Inc. (“Torrid” or“the Company”) (NYSE: CURV).
+Investors who purchased Torrid securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/CURV .

 Investigation Details